How to Read a 10-K: The Only 5 Sections That Matter

 | Non-Accelerated Filer | Under $75M | 90 days |

-Most well-known large caps are Large Accelerated Filers, so if they use a December year-end, their 10-K will typically show up in late February.
+Most well-known large caps are Large Accelerated Filers.
+If they use a December year-end, their 10-K typically shows up in late February.

-Knowing the deadline helps you plan your review calendar and notice late filings, which can themselves be a warning sign.
+Knowing the deadline helps you plan your review calendar.
+Late filings can themselves be a warning sign.

 How to Find 10-Ks

-Most companies post their 10-Ks in an “SEC Filings” or “Financials” section on their IR site.
-This is convenient if you’re only looking at a single company, less useful if you’re tracking dozens.
+Company IR sites usually post their 10-Ks in an "SEC Filings" section.
+Convenient for a single company, less useful if you're tracking dozens.

 The only way to get comfortable with 10-Ks is repetition.